ImperfectHuman/rule-based-system/README.md

 * A set of actions, which update the state when run.
 * A knowledge base, which is a set of rules the system uses to process the state.
 * Rules that pair a priority with an action.
-* An orchestrator function which ties all these items together, and acts as the entry point into the system.
+* An orchestrator function which ties all these items together, and coordinates processing.

-You will need to provide most of these elements, as they are specific to your system, but it is hoped that by following the structure laid out here, and by making use of the common orchestrator function, you will be able to quickly produce your own rule-based system.
+You will need to provide the initial state, actions, and knowledge base of rules, as they are specific to your system.

 ## API